 - 2 Tbsp ground flax seed

 - 2 Tbsp pure maple syrup

 - 1 cup gluten-free old fashioned rolled oats

 - Preheat oven to 350°F and line a muffin tin with 12 liners.

 - In a small bowl, whisk the hot water with the ground flax seed to make the "egg".
 Set aside.

 - Sift the oat flour with the protein powder, cocoa, baking powder, and salt.

 - In a medium bowl, add the mashed banana, milk, maple syrup, and the flax mixture.
 Whisk until well combined.

-- Add the wet ingredients to the dry and fold in the other cup of oats and chocolate chips.
+- Add the wet ingredients to the dry and fold in the oats and chocolate chips.